casterbytethrowback/GatewayBleeding/README.md

+# GatewayBleeding
-# GatewayBleeding: These are works from 2022, uploaded specifically for the book Networks Through the Eyes of the Hacker
+# These are works from 2022, uploaded specifically for the book Networks Through the Eyes of the Hacker.
+# These repositories have nothing to do with Caster's current oeuvre.

 Tools for attacks on FHRP domains